pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 - Working on your custom or contrib modules and plugins to troubleshoot issues your team is unable to resolve

-- Re-configuring your application layer SSO, if there are issues post-migration.
+- Re-configuring your application layer SSO, if there are issues post-migration

 These used to be called Custom Application Services (CAS) hours.